suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 up to 8 MIDI ports.
 It is sufficient to use one of the ports for SoundHelix (provided that you don't want use more than 16 MIDI channels).
-The name of the MIDI Yoke MIDI output port is "Out To MIDI Yoke:  n" (with n from 1 to 8).
-Note the extra space after the colon.
+The name of the MIDI Yoke MIDI output port is "Out To MIDI Yoke:  n" (with n from 1 to 8) - note the extra space after the colon.
 This must be used in SoundHelix for output.
 The MIDI software can then use "In From MIDI Yoke:  n" for input.